-CENTRALIZED EVALUATIONS DECENTRALIZED EVALUATIONS ▶ Strategic evaluations providing balanced coverage of At least one decentralized evaluation is WFP's core planning instruments, including elements planned and conducted within each CSP and of the WFP Strategic Plan (2017-2021) and related ICSP cycle.
-Should the CSP or ICSP be extended strategies. beyond five years, the country office should conduct an additional decentralized evaluation.
-Recommended: before the scale up of pilots, innovations and prototypes; for high-risk\\\\ interventions, and before the third application of an intervention of similar type and scope. ▶ Evaluation of policies 4-6 years after the start of implementation.\ ► Country strategic plan evaluations (CSPEs)\\ are required in the penultimate year of the country strategic plan (CSP).
-For Interim country strategic plans (ICSPs), the Evaluation Policy (2016-2021) coverage norm set out for country portfolio evaluations applies.\\\ ▶ Evaluation of all corporate emergency responses, sometimes jointly with the Inter-Agency Standing Committee. ▶ Evaluation of corporate Level 3 and protracted Level 2 crisis responses, including multi-country crises, will be conducted by WFP or through interagency humanitarian evaluations (in accordance with revised inter-agency humanitarian evaluations guidelines) or country strategic plan (CSP) evaluations together with decentralized evaluations of certain aspects as appropriate.
+CENTRALIZED EVALUATIONS DECENTRALIZED EVAL Strategic evaluations providing balanced coverage of WFP's core planning instruments, including elements of the WFP Strategic Plan (2017-2021) and related strategies.
+Evaluation of policies 4-6 years after the start of implementation.a At least one decentralized evaluation conducted within each CSP and ICSP the CSP or ICSP be extended beyond country office should conduct an add decentralized evaluation.
+Recommended: Country Strategic Plan Evaluations (CSPEs) b are required in the penultimate year of the Country Strategic Plan (CSP).
+For Interim Country Strategic Plans (ICSPs), the Evaluation Policy (2016-2021) coverage norm set out for country portfolio evaluations applies. c before the scale up of pilots, innovat prototypes; for high-riskd interventions, and before application of an intervention of sime scope.
+Evaluation of all corporate emergency responses, sometimes jointly with the Inter-Agency Standing Committee.
+Evaluation of corporate Level 3 and protracted Level 2 crisis responses, including multi-country crises, will be conducted by WFP or through inter-agency humanitarian evaluations (in accordance with revised inter-agency humanitarian evaluations guidelines) or country strategic plan evaluations together with decentralized evaluations of certain aspects as a WFP/EB.A/2011/5-B.